assembler-jp/test-1/README.md

 Person Name Finder for Java

 ## Description
-This is a library for extracting person names using Apache OpenNLP.
+This is a library for extracting person names using Apache OpenNLP and Kuromoji.

 ## Dependencies
 Java 8 and see the [pom.xml](/pom.xml)